Norfolk District’s site assessment for FEMA assists Norfolk vaccination center opening

-A multidisciplinary team from the Norfolk District, U.S. Army Corps of Engineers, joined the Federal Emergency Management Agency in an assessment of a local site for conversion into a federally supported community vaccination center, Norfolk, Virginia, March 23, 2021.
+NORFOLK, Va. -- A multidisciplinary team from the Norfolk District, U.S. Army Corps of Engineers, joined the Federal Emergency Management Agency in an assessment of a local site for conversion into a federally supported community vaccination center here last week.

+FEMA officially opened that location today as a Type 2 center, capable of administering approximately 3,000 vaccinations a day and directly supporting President Joe Biden’s goal of administering 100 million vaccinations within the first 100 days of his administration.

+The site assessment team, comprised of electrical, mechanical and fire protection engineers, as well as the district’s emergency management office, evaluated the location’s electrical infrastructure and determined back-up power options.

 |Date Taken: